-For 2015, the STIP final award earned was subject to a negative adjustment by up to 10% based on whether executive management achieved certain employee diversity objectives during the year.
-Mr. Jones reviewed the achievements of the Company in making progress toward establishing a more diverse work force in 2015 with the Compensation Committee.
-He noted that 52% of senior management completed the IDI assessment, that 59% of executive management members were serving as mentors for employees from diverse groups and that management had made significant progress in developing the Achieve Ability Mentoring Program and in hiring employees with disabilities.
-Based on these achievements, Mr. Jones recommended, and the Compensation Committee accepted, that no negative adjustment be made to the STIP earned award for 2015.
+For 2017, the STIP final award earned was subject to a negative adjustment by up to 10% based on whether executive management achieved certain employee diversity objectives during the year.
+Mr. Jones reviewed the achievements of the Company in making progress toward establishing a more diverse work force in 2017 with the Compensation Committee.
+Based on these achievements, Mr. Jones recommended, and the Compensation Committee accepted, that no negative adjustment be made to the STIP earned award for 2017.

 Long-Term Incentive Compensation.
 We believe that stock ownership by our executive officers is an important tool for aligning their interests with those of our shareholders over the long-term.
 Therefore, our long-term incentive compensation consists entirely of equity compensation awards.
-The Amended and Restated 2008 Incentive Compensation Plan, which was approved by shareholders in 2012, is our primary vehicle for providing equity compensation.
+The Amended and Restated 2008 Incentive Compensation Plan, which was again approved by shareholders in 2017, is our primary vehicle for providing equity compensation.

-In 2015, the award mix for the Chief Executive Officer under the Amended and Restated 2008 Incentive Compensation Plan was entirely performance-based (i.e., 100% of the value awarded consisted of performance-based restricted stock units), as illustrated below:
+In 2017, the award mix for the CEO under the Amended and Restated 2008 Incentive Compensation Plan was entirely performance-based (i.e., 100% of the value awarded consisted of performance-based restricted stock units), as illustrated below: